lrre-foss/masher/README.md

 ### Usage

-Below is an example of loading converting a version 5.00 mesh file to version 4.00 using masher.
+As of right now, you may clone a mesh file using the mesher CLI by running `./masher.cli <path_to_mesh_file>`.
+You may also embed masher in your own project by simply including the `masher.hpp` header file and linking against masher.
+Below is a quick example of loading and converting a version 5.00 mesh file to version 4.00 using the masher library.

 ```cpp
 #include <masher/RobloxMesh.hpp>